 This post may contain affiliate links.
 I may earn a small commission from purchases made through them, at no additional cost to you, which helps keep this content free.
 I only promote products I trust and use myself.

 You are bound to hear the phrase "chicken or pasta" on a long international flight.
 Unfortunately eating the food provided on an airplane is not an option for anyone on a restricted diet.
-I am plagued with having Celiac Disease as well as over 60 food allergies.
+I am plagued with having Celiac Disease and used to have over 60 food allergies.
 Eating even at home can be a challenge, much less a long international flight.

 Fortunately, my OCD Virgo side shines in situations like this and I have figured out ways to make it possible to travel and not starve.

-I wrote this blog post on my trip to Germany for Stem Cells in which we traveled for 17 hours.
-That mean I had to figure out Lunch, Dinner and Breakfast to keep us full for the trip.
+I wrote this blog post on my trip to Germany for Stem Cells in which we traveled for 22 hours.
+That meant I had to figure out Lunch, Dinner and Breakfast to keep us full for the trip.

 I have a goto menu that I usually use on long international flights.
 This can obviously be modified to fit your dietary needs, but should give you a good baseline with some ideas of what to eat and how to prepare.

 I usually like to book my travel so I take off in the mornings.
 This makes things easier food wise.
 When returning home I also like to book flights after lunch or dinner so that makes it easier to eat before you board a flight home, especially for shorter flights.
 For me Breakfast and Lunch are non-negotiable.
 I have to eat those meals or I feel off.
 I tend to eat bigger lunches so I really need that mid-day meal.
-Dinner I can delay a bit or eat something lighter, but I have to eat mid-day to feel good.
+Dinner I can eat something lighter or can go longer without eating.